 Researching Scholarships and Educational Grants

 The hope, of course, is that your education will ultimately lead to a fulfilling career and a reasonably well-paying job, through which you can pay off any educational loans you might take out.

 In the meantime, scholarships and grants offer opportunities to reduce your debt load.
 Some awards are large enough to cover all tuition and fees, or substantial portions, and some even include a stipend for living expenses.
 While such generous awards are less common, and competition for them can be fierce, they are out there.
 It is also true that even an accumulation of small awards can make a big difference in a given semester.
 We know of one undergraduate who paid for almost her entire degree by cobbling together dozens of small scholarships, most just hundred of dollars.

 Best wishes in your search as you consult the suggestions and award resources below!

-You will need to develop your own methods for researching awards, organizing what you learn, and managing the application process, but the ideas below can give you some ideas for how to begin.
+While you will develop your own methods for researching awards, organizing what you learn, and managing the application process, the ideas below can give you some ideas for how to begin.

-- It is perhaps more common for students to receive smaller awards of a few hundred or a couple of thousand dollars than to receive a "full ride."
-Still, every little bit helps.
-Students who cast a wide net applying for dozens of grants and scholarships, and by garnering just a percentage of what they applied for, cobble together thousands of dollars worth of free aid comprised of a number of small awards.
+- It is more common for students to receive smaller awards of a few hundred or a few thousand dollars than to receive a "full ride," but these smaller amounts can add up.
+We've seen students cast a wide net applying for dozens of grants and scholarships, and by garnering just a percentage of what they applied for, cobble together thousands of dollars worth of free aid comprised of a number of smaller awards.